Pyotr Semyonov-Tyan-Shansky: Collections

-During his frequent visits to Switzerland, Italy, and France, Semenov—a man of considerable fortune—amassed a collection of old Dutch masters, and he became knowledgeable enough to be considered an expert on the paintings in his own and other large collections in St. Petersburg.
+During his frequent visits to Switzerland, Italy, and France, Semyonov—a man of considerable fortune—amassed a collection of old Dutch masters, and he became knowledgeable enough to be considered an expert on the paintings in his own and other large collections in St. Petersburg.
 He contributed to the 1895 update of the catalog of the Hermitage, the Dutch-Flemish-German version of which lists over 1000 paintings.
 He donated his collection to the Hermitage Museum where it still resides, though some of the more prominent ones were sold by the Soviets in the 1930s.

 His insect collection consisted of ca. 700,000 specimens, while more than a hundred new species were named after him.